-- 5.1 Implemented in three distinct landscapes, results validate preliminary assumptions about the methodology's efficacy in its core objective: creating a sustainable financial motivation for involvement in ecological protection and restoration. - 5.2 However, the intricate relationship between this intervention and resulting behaviours, within complex social and environmental systems, remains only partially understood.
-Community ecocredit is not a panacea and should be implemented within programmes which address all drivers of degradation. - 5.3 Additionally, limited resources available to the organisations testing the methodology mean that a randomised controlled trial is yet to be undertaken and conclusions beyond initial observations and presumptions about the impacts of the tool are still to be achieved. - 5.4 Investment in this further investigation appears to be justified by results to date.
+- 5.1 Implemented in three distinct landscapes, descriptive evidence provided by partners validates preliminary assumptions about the methodology's efficacy in its core objective: creating a sustainable motivation for involvement in ecological protection and restoration. - 5.2 However, the intricate relationship between this intervention and resulting behaviours, within complex social and environmental systems, remains only partially understood.
+Community ecocredit is not a panacea and should be implemented within programmes which address all drivers of degradation. - 5.3 Additionally, limited resources available to the organisations testing the methodology mean that a randomised controlled trial is yet to be undertaken and conclusions beyond descriptive evidence and presumptions about the impacts of the tool are still to be achieved. - 5.4 Investment in this further investigation by way of randomised controlled trials appears to be justified by results to date.